Have you heard the term growth marketing, or growth hacking?

 - Give people a reason to forward your emails by sharing relevant information, resources, coupons, and, yes, you can even create funny memes and send.
 If your list shares your email, it means they find it valuable — and may bring in new subscribers.

 - Offer something in exchange, such as a contest prize, a resource, or even a coupon.
 People are more likely to hand over their contact info when there’s something in it for them.
+For example, Medithrive offers a 10% discount for consumers recreational cannabis order when they sign up to its newsletter.
+This discount is a strong incentive for customers to give their contact email and will result in Medithrive growing their newsletter database.

 #2.
 Engage your email list